vallurumk/sheffield-bioinformatics-core.github.io/training/r-introduction-2019-03-29.md

 ## Who should attend this course?

-Researchers in life sciences who want to get started using R for their data analysis
+Researchers in life sciences who want to get manipulate and visualise their data more efficiently

 ## Objectives:- After this course you should be able to:

-- Import data and plot graphs
+- Import data and plot graphs in R
 - Create a documented and reproducible piece of R code
 - Know how to develop your skills in R after the course